-The Option Plan is a "rolling" stock option plan, whereby the aggregate number of Shares reserved for issuance shall not exceed ten (10%) percent of the total number of issued Shares (calculated on a nondiluted basis) at the time an Option is granted.
-The Option Plan was last approved by Shareholders at the Company's Annual General Meeting of Shareholders held December 8, 2022, and subsequently by the TSX Venture Exchange (the "Exchange").
-The policies of the Exchange respecting the granting of Options require that all companies listed on the Exchange implement a stock option plan and that any "rolling" stock option plan must receive Shareholder approval on an annual basis and subsequent acceptance by the Exchange.
-The Option Plan is subject to acceptance by the Exchange.
+The Option Plan is a "rolling" stock option plan, whereby the aggregate number of Shares reserved for issuance shall not exceed ten (10%) percent of the total number of issued Shares (calculated on a non-diluted basis) at the time an Option is granted.
+The Option Plan was last approved by Shareholders at the Company's Annual General and Special Meeting of Shareholders held December 7, 2023, and subsequently by the TSX Venture Exchange (the "TSXV").
+The policies of the TSXV respecting the granting of Options require that all companies listed on the TSXV implement a stock option plan and that any "rolling" stock option plan must receive Shareholder approval on an annual basis and subsequent acceptance by the TSXV.

+The Option Plan is subject to acceptance by the TSXV.

 For a summary of the material terms of the Option Plan, see "Section 5 - Statement of Executive Compensation - Option Plan."
 For additional details, see "Section 8 - Other Information - Securities Authorized for Issuance Under Equity Compensation Plans."
-Any summary is qualified in its entirety by the full text of the Option Plan, a copy of which will be available at the Meeting and which is also available on SEDAR+ at www.sedarplus.ca under the Company's profile.
+Any summary is qualified in its entirety by the full text of the Option Plan, a copy of which will be available at the Meeting and which is also available in Schedule B of the Company's Information Circular filed on November 11, 2022 on SEDAR+ at www.sedarplus.ca under the Company's profile.